Types of Elevators: Hydraulic, Traction, and MRL Explained

 Control types:

-Gearless traction elevators are like high-speed trains – designed for long distances at impressive speeds with smooth rides.
+A gearless traction elevator connects the motor directly to the sheave with no gear reduction.
+Think of it like a high-speed train: designed for long distances at impressive speeds with smooth rides.

 Specifications: